radimspetlik/lgrr/README.md

 # Single-Image Localised Reflection Removal with *k*-Order Differences Term
-Official PyTorch implementation of the SCIA 2025 paper **“Single-Image Localised Reflection Removal with *k*-Order Differences Term”**.
+Official PyTorch implementation of the

----
+**“Single-Image Localised Reflection Removal with *k*-Order Differences Term”** paper accepted to Scandinavian Conference on Image Analysis, to appear in proceedings of the conference.

 ## Lamps Dataset